Find A Trail

 The main trailhead just off Wilderness Park Drive is where most visitors begin their outing at the Headlands.
-Follow the Park Road for 200 yards to the well marked junction with McCormick Trail.
-Posted in red markers, this trail winds through a dark stand of cedar before breaking out at McCormick Lake at Mile 0.6 and arriving at the Guest House at Mile 0.8.
-Follow the Park road to pick up the West Trail, marked in yellow within a 100 yards.
+Follow the Park Road for 200 yards to the well marked junction with Trail.
+Posted in red markers, Frog Pond Trail winds through a dark stand of cedar before breaking out at McCormick Lake at Mile 0.6 and arriving at the Guest House at Mile 0.8.
+Follow the Park road to pick up the Coastal Trail, marked in yellow within a 100 yards.

-You return to the Voyager Trail at Mile 3.6 and by heading east (right) you will return to the main trailhead in less than a half mile.
-Along the way you pass a junction with the Orchard Trail, a 0.82-mile loop through mostly open fields.
+You return to the Ridgeline Trail at Mile 3.6 and by heading east (right) you will return to the main trailhead in less than a half mile.
+Along the way you pass a junction with the Old Orchard Trail, a 0.82-mile loop through mostly open fields.

 At main trailhead is a parking lot, picnic table, information kiosk and a vault toilet.
 The other two trailheads that offer limited parking are the Dark Sky Viewing Traihead and Voyager Trailhead, both near the Beach House.

 The park offers two facilities for rental by the public; the Beach House, which accommodates 18 people in two bedrooms, and the Guest House that provides accommodations for 22 people in four bedrooms on three levels.
 Both have full kitchens and a conference area and are reserved through Emmet County (231-436-4051).